 Derwent River Poplars in May is when autumn and all its colours come to life.
 This is located in the Derwent Valley just an hours drive from Hobart.
 Arthur’s Lake is approximately a one hour and 15-minute drive from Launceston, upward in the highland lakes.
 The region is also referred to as the drowned forest due to the trees which were flooded for Hydro Tasmania, a renewable energy initiative.
 The lake is full of trout and makes for the best place for a few eerie shots.

-With Australia’s rick and unique sports culture present in all areas and aspects of life, Melbourne has plenty of iconic sporting events to attend all year around.
+With Australia’s rich and unique sports culture present in all areas and aspects of life, Melbourne has plenty of iconic sporting events to attend all year around.
 Whether you are mad about AFL, are a tennis fanatic, or don’t have any idea what we are discussing (but love to have some fun and hang out with the locals), a visit to one of Melbourne’s excellent sports displays ought to be about the bucket listing of each and every Aussie.
 Get your team together and select your groups, inexpensive flights to Melbourne are waiting for you, and you can experience the great food and coffee that everyone also boasts about.
 Tell your boss you will be busy this week and jet set down to Melbourne and that, of course, you can still do work on your workforce mobility solutions program.
 With vehicle GPS tracking real time available in today’s’ world you can easily drive to Melbourne if you are located in neighbouring states New South Wales or South Australia.

 Australian Open Tennis Tournament